ponylang/gsoc-2019/README.md

 This makes a number of APIs that have to be constructed to work around this quite painful to use.
 Any data type that has Arrays etc that can contain its other types (like JSON does) are affected.
 There's been an issue open for a long time to address this.
 Someone picking this up and introducing the solution would be great. [ponylang/ponyc#267](https://github.com/ponylang/ponyc/issues/267)

-The issue has been labeled as "major effort" in terms of complexity.
+The github issue has been labeled as "major effort" in terms of complexity.
 This is primarily because it touches many parts of the compiler.
 As I stated before, this would be a great issue to dig in and learn how the compiler works.
 Great for someone who wants to dig into compiler work but hasn't done much previously with other compilers (or the Pony compiler).

 #### Expected outcomes